Check out 3 Top Snorkeling Spots to visit during your vacation to the island of Maui.

 Ahihi Kinau Natural Area Reserve is located on the southern coast of Maui just past Makena.
 It’s a marine life conservation district, so no fishing of any kind is allowed.

-One of the things I like most about snorkeling Ahihi Kinau is that the coast line is mostly made up of lava rock intermixed with coral.
+One of the things I like most about snorkeling Ahihi Kinau is that the coastline is mostly made up of lava rock intermixed with coral.
 Lava rock is a major plus when it comes to snorkeling.
 The abrupt contours of the sea floor make perfect homes and hiding places for aquatic life to flourish.
+The area is relatively shallow too, so sunlight is able to reach the coral (making everything colorful.)

 Insider Tip: When you enter the water from the cove, swim to the right (north) and snorkel in front of the first rocky point with the house on it.
 Many turtles frequent this point and with a little luck you should be able to spot a few.